Software delivery is no longer a job restricted to corporate IT departments. For every dollar spent by corporate...

 As technology advances, there's been a clear trend toward simplification in development, from low-code environments to tools that enable simple, modular design and code reuse.
 This creates opportunity for many enterprises to scale development against digital demands, whether through citizen developers in business lines, third parties or even crowdsourcing techniques.

-Application building blocks -- the raw materials that will form new digital products and services -- provide more than just a simpler path to development for corporate IT.
+Application building blocks -- the raw materials that will form new digital products and services -- provide more than just a simpler path to development for the IT organization and its app development team.
 They provide a simpler path to development for the enterprise as a whole.

 Opportunity is with the enablers of business-led IT.
 Providing the building blocks of applications ensures that every business project can, without a great deal of additional effort, become a technology project.